The 20 Highest-Grossing Disney Movies Ever

 Overseas: $805,797,258

-His popularity remains extremely high, so it’s no big surprise that the final installment of his particular superhero trilogy story garnered a lot of interest from moviegoers.
+His popularity remains extremely high, so it’s no big surprise that the third installment of this superhero trilogy story garnered a lot of interest from moviegoers.

 Year: 2017